-151.000 Organizational description
+151.00 Organizational description

-- (a) The Acute Crisis Unit shall have a written organizational description which is reviewed annually by both the Acute Crisis Unit and DHS, which minimally includes: - (1) The overall target population, specifically including those individuals with cooccurring disorders, for whom services will be provided; - (2) The overall mission statement; - (3) The annual facility goals and objectives, including the goal of continued progress for the facility in providing person centered, culturally competent, trauma informed and co-occurring capable services; - (b) The Acute Crisis Unit's governing body shall approve the mission statement and annual goals and objectives and document their approval.
+- (a) The Crisis Stabilization Unit shall have a written organizational description which is reviewed annually by both the Crisis Stabilization Unit and DHS, which minimally includes: - (1) The overall target population, specifically including those individuals with co-occurring disorders, for whom services will be provided; - (2) The overall mission statement; - (3) The annual facility goals and objectives, including the goal of continued progress for the facility in providing person centered, culturally competent, trauma informed and co-occurring capable services; - (b) The Crisis Stabilization Unit's governing body shall approve the mission statement and annual goals and objectives and document their approval. - (c) The Crisis Stabilization Unit shall make the organizational description, mission statement and annual goals and objectives available to staff. - (d) The Crisis Stabilization Unit shall make the organizational description, mission statement and annual goals and objectives available to the general public upon request.

-- (c) The Acute Crisis Unit shall make the organizational description, mission statement and annual goals and objectives available to staff. - (d) The Acute Crisis Unit shall make the organizational description, mission statement and annual goals and objectives available to the general public upon request. - (e) Each Acute Crisis Unit shall have a written plan for professional services which shall have in writing the following: - (1) Services description and philosophy; - (2) The identification of the professional staff organization to provide these services; - (3) Written admission and exclusionary criteria to identify the type of clients for whom the services are primarily intended; and - (4) Written goals and objectives. - (5) Delineation of processes to assure accessible, integrated, and co-occurring capable services and a plan for how each program component will address the needs of individuals with co-occurring disorders. - (f) There shall be a written statement of the procedures/plans for attaining the organization's goals and objectives.
+(e) Each Crisis Stabilization Unit shall have a written plan for professional services which shall have in writing the following:

+(1) Services description and philosophy;

+(2) The identification of the professional staff organization to provide these services;

+(3) Written admission and exclusionary criteria to identify the type of clients for whom the services are primarily intended; and

+(4) Written goals and objectives.

+(5) Delineation of processes to assure accessible, integrated, and co-occurring capable services and a plan for how each program component will address the needs of individuals with co-occurring disorders.

+(f) There shall be a written statement of the procedures/plans for attaining the organization's goals and objectives.
 These procedures/plans should define specific tasks, including actions regarding the organization's co-occurring capability, set target dates and designate staff responsible for carrying out the procedures or plans.

-152.000 Information Analysis and Planning
+152.00 Information Analysis and Planning

-(a) The Acute Crisis Unit shall have a defined plan for conducting an organizational needs assessment that specifies the methods and data to be collected, which shall include but not limited to information from:
+(a) The Crisis Stabilization Unit shall have a defined plan for conducting an organizational needs assessment that specifies the methods and data to be collected, which shall include but not limited to information from:

 (1) Clients;

 (2) Governing Authority;

 (3) Staff;

 (4) Stakeholders;

-(5) Outcomes management processes; and

-- (6) Quality record review. - (b) The Acute Crisis Unit shall have a defined system to collect data and information on a quarterly basis to manage the organization. - (c) Information collected shall be analyzed to improve client services and organizational performance. - (d) The Acute Crisis Unit shall prepare an end of year management report, which shall include but not be limited to: - (1) An analysis of the needs assessment process; and - (2) Performance improvement program findings. - (e) The management report shall be communicated and made available to among others: - (1) The governing authority; - (2) Acute Crisis Unit staff; and - (3) DHS if and when requested.
+(5) Outcomes management processes; and(6) Quality record review. (b) The Crisis Stabilization Unit shall have a defined system to collect data and information on a quarterly basis to manage the organization. (c) Information collected shall be analyzed to improve client services and organizational performance. (d) The Crisis Stabilization Unit shall prepare an end of year management report, which shall include but not be limited to: (1) An analysis of the needs assessment process; and (2) Performance improvement program findings. (e) The management report shall be communicated and made available to among others: (1) The governing authority; (2) Crisis Stabilization Unit staff; and (3) DHS if and when requested.
+156.00 Performance improvement program (a) The Crisis Stabilization Unit shall have an ongoing performance improvement program designed to objectively and systematically monitor, evaluate, and improve the quality of client care.